jmfiola/terraform-aws-discord-player-bot/README.md

    ```sh
    ssh -i <path-to-ssh-key> ubuntu@<public-ip>
    ```
    NOTE: it may take a few minutes for java to install and the bot to start up after the instance is created.
-See cloud init logs in `/var/log/cloud-init-output.log` for progress on the user data script.
+See cloud init logs in `tail -f /var/log/cloud-init-output.log` for progress on the user data script.
-6. Invite the bot to your Discord server following the instructions on the [JMusicBot website](https://jmusicbot.com/).
+6. Invite the bot to your Discord server by clicking on the invite link in the Terraform output.